casscientist/MagChess/README.md

 This is a personal project:
 - Chess interface for playing similar to online using pysimplegui
 - Designed to work with custom board and magnetic pieces that are tracked through a hall effect sensor array and uploaded to a Teensy, where on/off states are converted into a move that is recieved to python through pyserial, and placed on the GUI
-- Includes options for sounds, piece promotion, various board layouts, timers with different options, pause/play/resign features, and
+- Includes options for sounds, piece promotion, various board layouts, timers with different options, pause/play/resign features, and analysis through Lichess at the end of the game
-- This means an over the board game of chess could be played with timers, saved as a pgn file, and analyzed through Lichess
+- This means an over the board game of chess could be played normally, but saved and tracked through a computer, combining the best of both worlds
 - The intention is to recreate a DGT board myself, and have all-in-one software to play over the board
 - Currently only utilizes manual move selection as board is not complete
 ## Intended Features